‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 Compassion and empathy

-Would people be nurses if they really didn’t care?
-I’m sure there are some people who may disagree with this but I really don’t think so.
-Nursing is a physically and emotionally taxing job – not something you could continue to do if you didn’t ultimately give a shit about others.
+Would people choose nursing as a career path if they really didn’t care?
+I’m sure there are some people who may disagree with this but I really don’t think so… Nursing is a physically and emotionally taxing job – not something you could continue to do if you didn’t ultimately give a shit about others.

-Something I used to hear (a lot) from other entrepreneurs was their desire to escape the corporate ‘grind’.
-They spoke of roles as Consultants and Specialists – jobs titles that, in my experience, were reserved only for leading doctors with decades of training and study.
+Something I hear (a lot) from other entrepreneurs in the business world is their desire to escape the 9-5, corporate ‘grind’.
+They speak of roles as Consultants and Specialists – jobs titles that, in my experience, are reserved only for leading medical professionals with decades of training and study.

 There were phrases like key stakeholders, KPI’s and financial leverage and other words I didn’t compute.